jsanchez0x/hydroxide_container/README.md

 - Docker
 - [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy)*
 - [acme-companion](https://github.com/nginx-proxy/acme-companion)*
+- OPTIONAL.
+A Docker network where the nginx containers are.
+See *line 18 of container.sh*.
 - A domain pointing to the container.
 - Opening ports 587, 993 and 8088.